 Many corporations will want to acquire, by lease or purchase, the right to use for civilian production plants and facilities erected at the expense of the Defense Plants Corporation or the War and Navy Departments.
 In many cases, the contracts for the construction and management of the plant and facilities provide specific terms upon which they can be acquired.
 These were agreed upon at the time that it was determined to erect the facilities and would not necessarily bear a proper relation to the value of the plant or facility at the end of the war.
-Many other contracts simply provide that the corp oration operating the plant or facility can have the plant or facility if it equals or betters all other offers.
+Many other contracts simply provide that the corporation operating the plant or facility can have the plant or facility if it equals or betters all other offers.

-It must be recognized that the value of the plant or facility is not its cost to the government.
-In the first place, construction costs are considerably greater in war-time than in peace-time.
-In the second place, the facilities were specially designed for the production of particular war items, and an equal expenditure of materials and labor for facilities specially designed for particular peace-time goods would produce a plant better for that purpose.
-Government must, therefore, be prepared to lease or sell these facilities in accordance with a realistic understanding of their true value to the corporation interested in acquiring them.
-If the government asks too much for these facilities, they will not be acquired by private business, and their entire cost will have to be written off as loss.
+It must be recognized that the value of the plant or facility is not its cost to the Government.
+In the first place, construction costs are considerably greater in wartime than in peacetime.
+In the second place, the facilities were specially designed for the production of particular war items, and an equal expenditure of materials and labor for facilities specially designed for particular peacetime goods would produce a plant superior for that purpose.
+Government must, therefore, be prepared to lease or sell these facilities in accordance with a realistic understanding of their true value to those interested in acquiring them.
+If the Government asks too much for these facilities, they will not be acquired by private business, and their entire cost will have to be written off as loss.
 This would not only greatly increase the cost of the war, but it would prevent the utilization of these facilities, the finest and most modern in the world, to provide jobs for returning soldiers and sailors and to produce, in mass quantities, the civilian goods necessary to maintain and increase the standard of American living.

-At the same time, there must be no gift of government-owned facilities to favored corporations, and the contracts for the construction of such plants should not be so worded as to provide competitive advantages to one corporation or industry at the expense of another.
-To prevent this, the Committee, since its inception, has checked and rechecked a number of the principal contracts for the construction and operation of governmentowned plants and facilities.
-The Committee has been particularly interested in making certain that the plants, as constructed, will be capable of operating at least as efficiently as those owned by private industry.
+At the same time, there must be no gift of Government-owned facilities to favored corporations, and the contracts for the construction and operation of such plants should not permit competitive advantages to one corporation or industry at the expense of another.
+To prevent this, the committee, since its inception, has checked and rechecked a number of the principal contracts for the construction and operation of Government-owned plants and facilities.
+The committee has been particularly interested in making certain that the plants, as constructed, will be capable of operating at least as efficiently as those owned by private industry.

-The Committee believes that corporations engaged in operating government-built plants, should be giving consideration now to the extent to which they could utilize such plants in peace-time operations, and should negotiate now with the Defense Plants Corporation for the purpose of ascortaining the terms and conditions upon which such plants could be made available to them after they are no longer needed for war purposes.
+The committee believes that corporations engaged in operating Government-built plants should be giving consideration now to the extent to which they could utilize such plants in peacetime operations, and should negotiate now with the Defense Plants Corporation for the purpose of ascertaining the terms and conditions upon which such plants could be made available to them after they are no longer needed for war purposes.
 Here again, the procurement agencies should give as much notice as possible of the date when the plants can be made available.